CedarsDSN/Galaxy_tutorial/docs/Tertiary analysis/Analysis of differential gene expression/Identification of differentially expressed genes.rst

 If you want to learn more about the DESeq2 model and how it works, please refer to the `paper <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8>`_.
 The Galaxy DESeq2 tool is designed to accept as many factors as the user wants to add, along with levels for each factor.
 For example, a factor could be treatment and the factor levels could be treated and un-treated.
 Moving forward from the count table obtained from featureCounts, the table needs to be in a format that can be understood by DESeq2 in order to carry out normalization and differential gene expression.

-If you used the "RNA-seq Primary analysis" workflow, you should have the output from featureCounts in the history from the earlier workflow on the right hand side of the homepage.
+If you used the "RNA-seq Primary analysis" workflow, you should have the output from featureCounts in the history from the earlier workflow on the right-hand side of the homepage.
 This counts collection would be under "featureCounts on collection N: Counts" and this contains counts for each sample under a different table.
-If you didn't run the "RNA-seq Primary analysis" workflow, and you would like to use an example dataset for the "RNA-seq Tertiary analysis" workflow, download the counts from `here <https://zenodo.org/record/4541751>`_.
+If you didn't run the "RNA-seq Primary analysis" workflow, and you would like to use an example dataset for the "RNA-seq Tertiary analysis" workflow, follow the instructions `here <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Importing%20data/Importing%20example%20data%20for%20running%20Tertiary%20Analysis.html>`_.

 .. note::

   1. The "RNA-seq Tertiary analysis" workflow has DESeq2 tool setup so that it can take in two factors, each with two factor levels.
 If you have less or more factors, consider running each step of the pipeline rather than the workflow.

-  2. If downloading the example datasets from `Zenodo <https://zenodo.org/record/4541751>`_, download the files ending with .counts.
-These are the files that you can upload to Galaxy and run the "RNA-seq Tertiary analysis" workflow
+**For users running the workflow**

-For users running the "RNA-seq Tertiary analysis" workflow, navigate to the "Workflows" tab and scroll down to the "RNA-seq Tertiary analysis" workflow.
+Navigate to the "Workflows" tab and scroll down to the "RNA-seq Tertiary analysis" workflow.
 Below are the steps that help identify differentially expressed genes.
-The four tools that is required for identification of differentially expressed features (genes in our case) are as follows -
+The four tools that are required for the identification of differentially expressed features (genes in our case) are as follows -

 * Extract element identifiers